To inspire all who are interested to (re-)discover the joy of a wardrobe that contains pieces they love to:

 ||Since January 2014, The Slow Wardrobe operates from a multi-functional Studio in the village of Grayshott, on the Surrey/Hampshire border.

 It includes a dedicated workroom for Andrea (who turns Linda's Layercake design ideas into garments in multiple sizes/lengths).
-Working together almost daily combined with our experience serving customers at shows created the possibility of offering a bespoke sizing service (which helps Layercake achieve true size inclusivity).
+Working together almost daily combined with our experience dressing and serving customers since before the turn of the century allows us to offer a bespoke sizing service (which helps Layercake achieve true size inclusivity).

 Who then are the main contributors to The Slow Wardrobe?

-Strictly speaking, it is still a one-woman-band (Linda).
-Andrea spends a considerable part of her week sewing Layercakes, but she operates as a separate company.
+Linda owns the business, drives its creative direction and does everything it needs to run day to day.
+Andrea spends a considerable part of her working week sewing Layercakes, yet operates as a separate company and not involved with day to day operations.
 The same goes for Sharon, the owner of fivemoons Yarns, who dyes yarns for The Slow Wardrobe but also runs her own business.
-This set up allows us maximum flexibility and independence.
+This set up allows us maximum flexibility and independence, boosting creativity.

-When possible, we combine stands at woolly shows and then you may find Linda, Andrea, Sharon and sometimes Zoë, another separate company owner (crochet pattern designer and tech editor) all pulling together and selling our wares.
-At times, Linda pulls in the support from one (or more!) of her brood to jump in and help.
-A great example is this new website, created by Pieke.
+When possible, we combine stands at woolly shows where you may find Linda, Andrea, Sharon and sometimes Zoë, another separate company owner (crochet pattern designer and tech editor) all pulling together and selling our wares.